byuitechops/audit-early-documentation/hidden-courses-have-correct-status-maybe-don't-make-till-have-real-instructor/hidden-courses-have-correct-status-maybe-don't-make-till-have-real-instructor.md

 #### *Date: 2019 July 8, 15:55*
 ## Background

-Some courses durring copy could run into an issue where the hidden courses that should be hidden are no longer hidden and courses that shouldn't be hidden are now hidden.
+Some courses during copy could run into an issue where the hidden courses that should be hidden are no longer hidden and courses that shouldn't be hidden are now hidden.

 -----
 ## Definition of Done